russ26/wikipedia-vector-search/README.md

 ## Create the Search and Vector Search Indexes

-Create the following search indexes on the collection that you configured in the config file:
+Create the following search indexes on the collection that you configured in the config file.
+If the collection does not already exist, you must create the collection first in order to create indexes.

 default:
 ```json